usman133/Conversion-App/README.md

 **Description:**

-This app offers various conversions to students after that have logged in sucessfully.
+This app offers various converters to students after that have logged in sucessfully.

 **Conversions include:**
 * Celsius to Fahrenheit.